 This will teach your kids how to spend the money they earn.
 On a simple basis, you can help them separate their wants and needs.
 This could look like: a need = lunch money and a want = a toy.
 Bankaroo has a simple article on setting up a child’s budget.

 We hope these simple tips help start your child’s journey to financial success.
-The Parents, Kids, and Money Survey says if parents discuss financial topics at least once a week with their kids, kids are almost twice as likely to say they are smart about money.
 Let Launch CU help you start your child’s financial journey by setting up a minor savings account.

 Related Posts